ArshMarsh/SeqVista/README.md

 ## Overview

 The SeqVista project focuses on advancing Vision-Language Navigation (VLN) by developing a robust Sequence-to-Sequence (Seq2Seq) model.
-The objective is to train an autonomous agent to interpret and execute natural language instructions in unseen environments, utilizing advanced natural language processing and computer vision techniques.
+The objective is to train an autonomous agent to interpret and execute natural language instructions in unseen environments..

 ## Method